9/9

 Think outside the box by integrating plants in unusual places such as under the stairs, atop cabinets, or on room dividers.
 These unexpected locations can add a whimsical touch to your décor while keeping plants away from pets.

-Embracing Spring Blossoms
+Embracing Spring Flowers

 Spring brings a plethora of pet-friendly plants and flowers to brighten your home and garden.
 Consider planting Snapdragons, African Daisies, and Camellias during this season for a vibrant and safe display that both you and your pets can enjoy.